 - Gather your equipment.

-- Make a budget on how much you need to spend.
+- Make a budget for how much you need to spend.

 - Make sure you have enough time to keep bees.